-Some properties may have service charges which pay for specific services at your home or wider development.
-If your costs include a service charge you will find a full list of these in your Tenancy or Occupancy Agreement.
-These include items such as grounds maintenance (gardening), communal cleaning, lighting, lifts and fire safety equipment.
+Some properties have service charges which pay for specific services at your home or development.
+If your costs include a service charge, you will find a full list of these in your Tenancy or Occupancy Agreement.
+These include items such as grounds maintenance, communal cleaning, lighting, lifts and fire safety equipment.

-Service charges are non-profit making and are based on actual or projected service costs at each development.
-The level of service charges are reviewed on an annual basis.
-We aim to keep services charges reasonable whilst ensuring services are carried out to the required standard to keep developments safe and well maintained.
+Service charges are non-profit making and are based on actual or projected service costs at each development and these costs are reviewed on an annual basis.
+We aim to keep service charges reasonable, while ensuring our developments are kept safe and well-maintained.